 My vision is to see this project come to completion.
 It is to see a similar solution for the Millswood Croquet Club.
 Likewise, to find the right solution for the use of the soon to be vacated Hockey field at Goodwood Oval.
 I wish as well to assist the Forestville Eagles to address their accommodation needs.

-Our sporting clubs play an ever increasing role in ensuring our community is healthy and active and to utilise the limited facilities we have.
+Our sporting clubs play an ever-increasing role in ensuring our community is healthy and active and utilise the limited facilities we have.

-In a world of so many competing needs our ultimate challenge is to achieve results in all of the above but we need to do it with limited financial resources.
-I am committed therefore to keeping rate increases a low as possible.
-I wish to do this so as not to over burden each of us rate payers.
+In a world of so many competing needs, our ultimate challenge is to achieve results in all of the above but with limited financial resources.
+I am committed to keeping rate increases a low as possible.
+I wish to do this so as not to overburden each of us ratepayers.

 I will continue to promote to Council that our staff receive training in communication skills to achieve this.